Ingressive sound: Ingressive speech

 Ingressive speech sounds are produced while the speaker breathes in, in contrast to most speech sounds, which are produced as the speaker breathes out.
 The air that is used to voice the speech is drawn in rather than pushed out.
-Ingressive speech can be glottalic, velaric, or pulmonic.

 Occurrence

-Ingressive sounds occur in many languages.
-Despite being a common phenomenon, they are frequently associated with Scandinavian languages.
-Most words that are subject to ingressive speech are feedback words ("yes, no") or very short or primal (a cry of pain or sobbing).
+Speech technologist Robert Eklund has found reports of ingressive speech in around 50 languages worldwide, dating as far back as Cranz's (1765) "Historie von Grönland" which mentions it in female affirmations among the Eskimo.
+Despite being a common phenomenon, it is frequently associated with Scandinavian languages.
+Most words that are subject to ingressive speech are backchanneling words ("yes, no").
 It sometimes occurs in rapid counting to maintain a steady airflow throughout a long series of unbroken sounds.
-It is also very common in animals, frogs, dogs, and cats (purring).
 In English, ingressive sounds include when one says "Huh!" (a gasping sound) to express surprise or "Sss" (an inward hiss) to express empathy when another is hurt.

-Tsou and Damin have both been claimed to possess an ingressive phoneme.
-Neither claim has been validated to date however, and the Tsou claim has been nearly disproved.
-There are claims of Tohono Oʼodham women speaking entirely ingressively.

-There are examples of ingressive sounds that belong to paralanguage.
 Japanese has what has been described an apicoprepalatal fricative approximant.
-This sound is similar to an inbreathed [s].
-It is used as a response to statements that are upsetting or as a sign of deference.
+This sound is similar to an inbreathed /[s↓]/.
+It is used as a response to statements that are upsetting, or as a sign of deference.
 Japanese-speakers also use an ingressive bilateral bidental friction as a "pre-turn opening in conversation" or to begin a prayer.

-Distribution

-Speech technologist Robert Eklund has found reports of ingressive speech in around 50 languages worldwide, dating as far back as Cranz's (1765) "Historie von Grönland" which mentions it in female affirmations among the Eskimo.
+Long strings of speech may be inhaled when the speaker is sobbing.

+There are claims of Tohono Oʼodham women speaking entirely ingressively.